 Xavier Boisgontier, Managing Director South Africa and D&I Champion MEA

 Alstom’s 2020 D&I strategy focuses in particular on gender and cultural diversity.

-46%Minimum target ratio of each gender serving on the Board.
-As of March 2018, 42.8% of the Alstom Board members are women.
+40%Minimum target ratio of each gender serving on the Board.
+As of March 2019, 46% of the Alstom Board members are women.

 Towards more diversity & inclusion: Alstom’s global D&I framework

-To meet its goal, Alstom has developed a global D&I Framework aimed at raising managers’ and employees’ awareness of the importance of diversity and spread this message, as well as to set clear quantifiable goals and monitoring the success of its D&I policies.
+To meet this goal, Alstom has developed a global D&I Framework aimed at raising managers’ and employees’ awareness and diffuse a culture of diversity and inclusion.

 As illustrated by the following chart, the framework is based on three pillars: Tell, Train & Track and sustained by Collective Enablers:

-Communicate internally and externally about the positive impact of Diversity & Inclusion via all communication channels.
+Communicate internally and externally about the positive impact of Diversity & Inclusion via all communication channels, events and programmes

-Provide learning tools for all employees to sensitize and to develop more inclusive behaviours.
+Provide learning tools for all employees to sensitize on the importance of D&I and to develop more inclusive behaviours.